Rct567/FrequencyMan/README.md

 ## Overview

-As an Anki plugin, __FrequencyMan__ goal is to optimize your Anki learning journey by allowing you to intelligently __sort your new cards__ in a personalized way.
+FrequencyMan allows you to intelligently __sort your new cards__ in a personalized way.

-Please note: this plugin is a __WORK IN PROGRESS__.
-Don't use it on your main profile!

 Tested on Anki 2.1.60 (Qt6) and 23.12.1 (Qt6).